microsoft/appcenter-cli/contributing.md

 - Friendly description of the fixes/changes made
 - Details of the change

-An example of a good description is: "Distribute your app via the CLI: Users can now create & manage your distribution groups, upload your release and distribute it using the new CLI version 0.8.0."
+An example of a good description is: "Distribute your app via the CLI: Users can now create & manage your distribution groups, upload your release and distribute it"

 # Building Installers